 Fauntleroy Way SW Boulevard Project

-Fauntleroy Way serves many purposes; it is a key entrance to West Seattle, a designated freight and bicycle route, and is home to numerous retail businesses and new residential developments.
-However, this portion of Fauntleroy Way has poorly defined sidewalks, significant distances between marked pedestrian crossings, no dedicated space for bike riders, and minimal landscaping.
+Fauntleroy Way SW serves many purposes; it is a key entrance to West Seattle, a major truck street, a bike route, and is home to numerous retail businesses and new residential developments.
+Today, this area presents several challenges that impact mobility for users, including: poorly defined sidewalks, significant distances between marked pedestrian crossings, no dedicated space for people riding bikes, and minimal landscaping.

 The Fauntleroy Boulevard Project builds upon previous planning work done by the community.
 Discussions of improvements to Fauntleroy Way began in 1999, when the West Seattle Junction Hub Neighborhood Plan identified streetscape improvements in this area, and continued through the multi-year West Seattle Triangle planning process.
-The streetscape plan was formally adopted by SDOT and the Seattle Department of Planning and Development in 2012.
+The community chose a preferred streetscape plan for the project in 2012, which was formally adopted by SDOT and the Seattle Department of Planning and Development.
 In addition, the 2014 Bike Master Plan designated Fauntleroy Way SW for a protected bike lane.

-As part of the design process, SDOT is evaluating several potential improvements, including:
+As part of the design process, we’re evaluating these potential improvements:

 Questions or Comments?